-We’re really looking forward to welcoming you back to the church building on Sunday morning.
+We’re really looking forward to welcoming you to the church building on Sunday mornings.

 Before You Leave Home